philpagel/ET54.py/README.md

 ## Channels

-The instrument object has one or two channel, depending on your model.
+The instrument object has one or two channels, depending on your model.
 Channel objects can be accessed directly (`el.ch1`, `el.ch2`) or from the channel list (`el.Channels[0]`).

-Each channel provides lots of attributes and methods for configuring different modes of operation, measuring etc.  All parameters that are part of the configuration object attributes and can be read and set just like any other Python variable:
+Each channel provides lots of attributes and methods for configuring different modes of operation, measuring etc.  All parameters that are part of the configuration object are implemented as attributes and can be read and set just like any other Python variable:

     my_OCP_value = el.ch1.OCP